-- You don't give the payer your social security number (in the required manner), or - The IRS notifies the payer, before the payment is made, that you gave an incorrect social security number.
+• You don't give the payer your SSN (in the required manner); or

+• The IRS notifies the payer, before the payment is made, that you gave an incorrect SSN.

-To choose not to have tax withheld, a U.S. citizen or resident alien must give the payer a home address in the United States or its possessions.
+To choose not to have tax withheld, a U.S. citizen or resident alien must give the payer a home address in the United States or its territories.
 Without that address, the payer must withhold tax.
-For example, the payer has to withhold tax if the recipient has provided a U.S. address for a nominee, trustee, or agent to whom the benefits are delivered, but hasn't provided his or her own U.S. home address.
+For example, the payer has to withhold tax if the recipient has provided a U.S. address for a nominee, trustee, or agent to whom the benefits are delivered, but hasn't provided their own U.S. home address.

-If you don't give the payer a home address in the United States or its possessions, you can choose not to have tax withheld only if you certify to the payer that you aren't a U.S. citizen, a U.S. resident alien, or someone who left the country to avoid tax.
-But if you so certify, you may be subject to the 30% flat rate withholding that applies to nonresident aliens.
+If you don't give the payer a home address in the United States or its territories, you can choose not to have tax withheld only if you certify to the payer that you aren't a U.S. citizen, a U.S. resident alien, or someone who is subject to section 877 because you expatriated before June 17, 2008.
+See Form 8854 and its instructions for details about section 877.
+But, if you so certify, you may be subject to the 30% flat rate withholding that applies to nonresident aliens.
 This 30% rate won't apply if you are exempt or subject to a reduced rate by treaty.
-For details, get Pub.
+For details, see Pub.
 519.

 Periodic payments.
-Unless you choose no withholding, your annuity or similar periodic payments (other than eligible rollover distributions) will be treated like wages for withholding purposes.
+Unless you choose no withholding, your annuity or similar periodic payments (other than eligible rollover distributions) will be treated as wages for withholding purposes.
 Periodic payments are amounts paid at regular intervals (such as weekly, monthly, or yearly) for a period of time greater than 1 year (such as for 15 years or for life).
 You should give the payer a completed withholding certificate (Form W-4P or a similar form provided by the payer).
-If you don't, tax will be withheld as if you were married and claiming three withholding allowances.
+If you don't, tax will be withheld as if you were single with no adjustments made in Steps 2 through 4 on Form W-4P.

-Tax will be withheld as if you were single and were claiming no withholding allowances if:
+Tax will be withheld as if you were single with no adjustments made in Steps 2 through 4 on Form W-4P if:

-- You don't give the payer your social security number (in the required manner), or - The IRS notifies the payer (before any payment is made) that you gave an incorrect social security number.
+- You don't give the payer your SSN (in the required manner), or - The IRS notifies the payer (before any payment is made) that you gave an incorrect SSN.

 You must file a new withholding certificate to change the amount of withholding.
+See the instructions for Form W-4P and Periodic Payments in Pub.
+505 for more information.

 Nonperiodic distributions.
 Unless you choose no withholding, the withholding rate for a nonperiodic distribution (a payment other than a periodic payment) that isn't an eligible rollover distribution is 10% of the distribution.
-You can also ask the payer to withhold an additional amount using Form W-4P.
+You can also ask the payer to withhold an additional amount using Form W-4R.
 The part of any loan treated as a distribution (except an offset amount to repay the loan), explained later, is subject to withholding under this rule.

 Eligible rollover distribution.
-If you receive an eligible rollover distribution, 20% of it generally will be withheld for income tax.
+If you receive an eligible rollover distribution, 20% of it will generally be withheld for income tax.
 You can't choose not to have tax withheld from an eligible rollover distribution.
-However, tax won't be withheld if you have the plan administrator pay the eligible rollover distribution directly to another gualified plan or an IRA in a direct rollover.
+However, tax won't be withheld if you have the plan administrator pay the eligible rollover distribution directly to another qualified plan or an

+IRA in a direct rollover.
 For more information about eligible rollover distributions, see Rollovers, later.